Professor James Wilsdon FAcSS

 Professor of Research Policy, Department of Politics

-Director of Impact and Engagement, Faculty of Social Sciences
+Director of Research and Innovation, Faculty of Social Sciences

 +44 (0)771 076 0086

 In January 2016, I joined the Department of Politics as Professor of Research Policy.
 I combine this with a role as Director of Impact and Engagement for the Faculty of Social Sciences, and Associate Director in the Grantham Centre for Sustainable Futures.

 From 2013 to 2017, I chaired the UK’s Campaign for Social Science, and I also led an independent review of the role of metrics in the management of the UK’s research system, which published its final report in 2015 as The Metric Tide.
 Building on this, I recently chaired an expert panel on Next Generation Metrics for the European Commission.

 From 2014 to 2017, I was Director of the Nexus Network, an ESRC initiative to link research & policy across food, energy, water and the environment.
 Previously, I worked as Professor of Science and Democracy at the Science Policy Research Unit, University of Sussex (2011-2015); Director of Science Policy at the Royal Society, the UK national academy of science (2008-2011); Head of Science and Innovation at the think tank Demos (2001-2008); Senior Research Fellow at Lancaster University's Institute for Advanced Studies (2006-2008); Senior Policy Adviser at Forum for the Future (1997-2001); and special adviser to the UK Sustainable Development Commission (2000-2001).

 I contribute regularly to the media and am one of the editors of the Guardian's 'Political Science' blog on science and research policy, and a regular contributor to Wonkhe.
 I am also a member of the editorial advisory panel of open access journal Palgrave Communications.
 You can find me on twitter @jameswilsdon.

 My research interests include the role of evidence & expertise in policymaking; the politics and practice of scientific advice; interdisciplinarity, particularly between natural and social sciences; science, research and innovation policy in the UK, Europe and China; scientometrics; the future of the impact agenda; and public engagement in research.